-Joshua Frankel is an animator, filmmaker and visual artist.
-Joshua grew up in the Hell's Kitchen section of New York City in a building filled with musicians, actors and dancers.
+Joshua Frankel is a director, animator and visual artist.
+He grew up in the Hell's Kitchen neighborhood of New York City in a building filled with musicians, actors and dancers.
 He spent most of his youth listening to hiphop and trying not to let anyone take his lunch money.

 join my mailing list